joaquinpereyra98/hotpot-daggerheart/README.md

    Players collect **ingredients** (items) on their actor sheets as they explore dungeons and complete adventures.
 3. Make a Feast

-   During downtime, the GM runs the next command on a script macro: `HOTPOT.api.startFeast()` to begin the cooking process.
+   During downtime, GM can run the "Create Feast" macro that exists in the module's compeniums to begin the cooking process.
 4. Contribute ingredients

    In the **Ingredient Step**, players drag ingredients from their actor sheets into the recipe to contribute them to the feast.